Painting Service in Duxbury, MA

 After you’ve answered each of these questions, you’ll have a grasp on the performance and appearance you’re after.
 From there, you can brush up on the advantages and uses of each paint sheen and determine which one(s) would meet your needs.

 Eggshell finishes offer a low-shine look with the most subtle hint of luster.
-Slightly more durable than a matte finish, this type of paint is best for low-traffic spaces, such as formal living rooms, entryways, and dining rooms.
-These paints also hide imperfections well.
+Slightly more durable than a matte finish, this type of paint also hides imperfections well.

 Satin finishes boast a velvety luster, so they lie in the middle between flat and high-gloss finishes.
-They are durable and easy to clean, so they are a practical choice for children’s rooms, hallways, family rooms, foyers, kitchens, and bathrooms.
+They are durable and easy to clean, so they are a practical choice.
 They do not conceal flaws well, so imperfect walls are not well-suited for satin paints.

 Semi-Gloss finishes are highly durable and boasts a beautiful sheen.
-They are ideal for surfaces that endure a great deal of wear and tear, such as bathrooms, kitchens, and trim work.
+They are ideal for surfaces that endure a great deal of wear and tear.
 Semi-gloss paint can withstand moisture, grease, and frequent use.